para-commando/li-ops/README.md

 3. Use the checkboxes to mark operations as completed.

 4. Use the edit and delete buttons to manage your operations.

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.
+Ensure your code adheres to the project's coding standards.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.